A Lovely Day in Lipari

 Considering that the Greeks colonized Lipari about 2500 years ago and that there are still performances held at this site, is remarkable.

-cattedrale di San Bartolomeo in the distance.
+View of Cattedrale di San Bartolomeo with mountains and dark clouds in the distance.

 Days like this reinforce why I prefer my slow travel life, never flying or rushing from place to place.
 I would love to return to Lipari, just to wander a little more and try a couple of restaurants.
 My only regret was not having enough time to sit, taste, and enjoy a meal.